-Has a settlement agreement been mentioned to you by your employer or have you received a settlement agreement and are unsure what to do next?
+Has your employer mentioned a Settlement Agreement to you or have you received a Settlement Agreement document and are unsure what to do next?

-If a settlement agreement has been issued to you; you may find this daunting and feel like you don’t know what to do next.
+If a Settlement Agreement has been issued to you; you may find this worrying and feel like you don’t know what to do next.

-Settlement agreements are sometimes given in a redundancy situation outlining the terms of a financial deal before employment ends, or they are offered if an employer believes an employee is under-performing or guilty of misconduct.
+Settlement Agreements are sometimes given in a restructure or redundancy situation outlining the terms of a financial deal before employment ends or they are offered if an employer believes an employee is under-performing or guilty of misconduct.
 In some cases some employees are aware that their employer is unhappy with them while for many others it can come as a complete shock.

-A settlement agreement used to be known as a compromise agreement.
-Once concluded a settlement agreement is a legal contract between an employer and an employee enforceable by both parties.
-The agreement documents the termination of an employee from their employment, and is usually confidential.
+A Settlement Agreement used to be known as a Compromise Agreement.
+Once concluded a Settlement Agreement is a legal contract between an Employer and an Employee enforceable by both parties.
+The Agreement documents and agrees the termination of an Employee from employment with an Employer and are usually confidential documents.

 What do you need to do?

-If you are asked to have a telephone, video call and/or to attend a meeting by your employer (sometimes the meeting can be described as a “protected conversation;” “without prejudice” and/or “off-record”) and then you are asked to leave your job it can obviously come as shock.
-It can be hard to recall exactly what was said to you and also how you initially responded.
+If you are asked to have a telephone, video call and/or to attend a meeting by your employer (sometimes described as a “protected conversation;” “without prejudice” and/or “off-record”) and then you asked to leave your job it can obviously come as shock and it can be hard to recall exactly what was said to you and also how you initially responded.

 We then recommend that you obtain legal advice from an employment law solicitor quickly.
 The sooner you take advice the better position you will likely be in.
 An employer usually pays the legal costs for a solicitor for an employee’s consultation about a Settlement Agreement.

-A condition of a settlement agreement, for it to be a valid document, is that an employee must take independent legal advice on the terms and effect of a settlement agreement.
-Certification that this has been provided by an independent legal adviser (usually an employment law solicitor) has to form part of the agreement.
+A condition of a Settlement Agreement and for it to be a valid document is that an employee must take independent legal advice on the terms and effect of a Settlement Agreement and certification that this has been provided by an independent legal adviser (usually an employment law solicitor) has to form part of the Agreement.

 A Settlement Agreement generally includes terms such as a termination date (the date an employee ceases employment with their employer), payments to an employee including payment dates and taxable status of particular payments, a reference and confidentiality.
-An Agreement requires an employee to accept these particular terms in return for waiving his or her rights to bring complaints, rights of action and/or claims against the employer, its directors, officers, and employees.
+An Agreement requires an employee to accept particular terms in return for waiving his or her rights to bring complaints, rights of action and/or claims against the employer, its directors, officers and employees.
 It therefore seeks to remove the risk of potential claims and defence costs for an employer.

-Whilst settlement agreements may sometimes originate from a distressing and unfortunate set of circumstances, they can, upon conclusion, provide closure on a situation for an employee and allow them to move forward and begin a new chapter in their life.
+Whilst Settlement Agreements may sometimes originate from a distressing and unfortunate set of circumstances, they can upon conclusion provide closure on a situation for an employee and allow an employee to move forward and begin a new chapter in their life.